idf_component_manager.yml Configuration File

 Configuration File

-Each profile supports the following fields related to the URLs:
+Each profile supports the following URL-related fields:

 Field